microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/README.md

+## Effective December 1, 2020 this workshop will be archived.
+Materials remain available through November but are no longer being maintained.
+### For additional Data and AI content, please go to https://microsoft.github.io/sqlworkshops/.

 # Real-time data with Azure Database for PostgreSQL Hyperscale

 Wide World Importers (WWI) is a traditional brick and mortar business with a long track record of success, generating profits through strong retail store sales of their unique offering of affordable products from around the world and a strong focus on customer relationships.
 WWI modernized their business by expanding to online storefronts and experimenting with various marketing tactics to drive online sales.
 This expansion has made it more challenging to analyze user clickstream data, online ad performance, and other marketing campaigns at scale, and to provide insights to the marketing team in real-time.